ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Node

 In IPFS, a node or [peer](#peer) is the IPFS program that you run on your local computer to store files and then connect to the IPFS network.
-[More about IPFS Node](../how-to/command-line-quick-start.md#take-your-node-online).
+See [Nodes](../concepts/nodes/#nodes).

 ### Node (in graphs)